 Unsecured loans will most likely not be considered a suitable source of funds for E-2 Visa purposes.

 What’s a good business for E-2 Visa?

 Any kind of business involving trade of goods or services is deemed an active investment and it is suitable for E-2 Visa purposes.
-On the other hand, buying and other flipping real estate, trading stocks etc., are considered passive investments and therefore are not viable for E-2 Visa.
+On the other hand, buying and/or flipping real estate, trading stocks etc., are considered passive investments and therefore are not suitable for E-2 Visa.

 Do I need an office for the E-2 Visa?

 The answer, ultimately is, depends on the type of business.
 Securing the premises where to conduct the operations was generally considered a must for an E-2 Visa application.

 Now, in the post COVID era, working from home is considered totally acceptable.
 Of course, if your business is, for instance, a restaurant, you still will have to show a lease agreement for a commercial space.

 What benefits do I enjoy on E-2 Visa?

 You can live, reside and work in the United States.
 As opposed to the majority of non-immigrant visas, the E-2 Visa is renewable for unlimited times, as long as the business is still active and profitable.